HeroBrine1st/OpenComputersBridge/README.md

 * If your client has frozen or crashed, server will disconnect from it in about 10 seconds

 # Future plans
 * Python library
-* Declare OpenComputers methods in library for fast developing
+* Declaration of OpenComputers methods in library for fast developing

 # How it works
 Device can connect to host over TCP protocol (without encryption), then select a service and authorize.
 Service can be created on the host side.
 If device is disconnected it can connect again, but two devices cannot connect to the same service at the same time.